AguaClara/UASB/summer2018report.md

 * The dimensions of the tank must be such that they **create the required amount of hydraulic head from one dump of the tipping bucket**.
 This can be achieved by choosing the appropriate geometry at the bottom of the tank to ensure the required height increase of the water level per volume of dump.

-**_Juan's comments:_** (RESOLVED-AG) What do you mean adding or removing material?
+**_Juan's comments: (RESOLVED-AG) What do you mean adding or removing material?
 What kind of material are you adding or removing?
-How are you removing material from a tank?
+How are you removing material from a tank?_**

 * The tank **must evenly split flow between the two pipes**.
-This can be designed by changing the geometry of the pipes based on where the water is dumped, but most importantly there should always be a small volume of water in the tank even when all the water from one dump has been drained out.
+This can be designed by changing the geometry of the pipes based on where the water is dumped, but most importantly, there should always be a small volume of water in the tank even when all the water from one dump has been drained out.
 This is to provide enough volume within tank where the **descending sewage velocity is below 0.2 m/s** to allow air bubbles to escape.

-**_Juan's comments:_** (RESOLVED-AG) Why?
-I believe this point should be combined with the next one.
+**_Juan's comments: (RESOLVED-AG) Why?
+I believe this point should be combined with the next one._**

 * The tank should be **easy to source**, that is it can be purchased at the correct dimensions, or fabricated simply